-Conduct a public hearing on Ordinance Bill No. 7-23 for the purpose of amending Salem Revised Code (SRC) to comply with the State's Climate Friendly and Equitable Communities rules related to parking lot regulations, allow single-room occupancy housing more broadly, and make other related code changes and advance to second reading.
+Advance Ordinance Bill No. 7-23 for the purpose of amending Salem Revised Code (SRC) to comply with the State's Climate Friendly and Equitable Communities rules related to parking lot regulations, allow single-room occupancy housing more broadly, and make other related code changes to second reading.